MohammedFerdaus/Julia-Computational-Mathematics/README.md

 # Julia Scientific Computing

-A collection of self-directed scientific computing projects built during a gap year to develop applied Julia skills across numerical methods, simulation, linear algebra, and differential equations.
+A collection of computational mathemamatics projects built during develop applied Julia skills across numerical methods, simulation, linear algebra, and differential equations.
 Each subfolder is a standalone project covering a different area of computational mathematics and scientific programming.

 ---